Reduction of Feynman Integrals in the Parametric Representation II: Reduction of Tensor Integrals: Reduction of tensor integrals

-For simplicity, we denote $y_0\equiv D_0U$, $\widetilde{B}_i^\mu\equiv\sum_j y_{ij}q_j^\mu$, $z_i\equiv D_i$, and $w_i\equiv A_0D_i$.
+For simplicity, we denote $y_0\equiv D_0U$, $\widetilde{B}_i^\mu\equiv\sum_j y_{ij}Q_j^\mu$, $z_i\equiv D_i$, and $w_i\equiv A_0D_i$.
 Equations (\ref{Eq:IBP3:a}) and (\ref{Eq:IBPB2}) give rise to polynomial equations in $y$, $z$, and $w$.
 Since $z$ and $w$ do not commute with $y$, we assume that $z$ and $w$ are always to the left of $y$.
+The noncommutativity problem can be solved by avoiding multiplying $y$ by $z$ or $w$ from the right-hand side.
 When we try to generate a Gr\"obner basis by using the Buchberger algorithm \cite{Buchberger:1998aa}, terms of the form $y_iz_j$ or $y_iw_j$ may arise, which are in contradiction with the ordering we use.
-In order to avoid this kind of terms, we multiply monomials free of $z$ and $w$ by an auxiliary variable $z_0$, and add to the polynomial equation system following equations.
+In order to avoid this kind of terms, we multiply monomials free of $z$ and $w$ by an auxiliary variable $z_0$, and add to the polynomial equation system following equations:

 Terms of the form $y_iz_j$ (or $y_iw_j$) arise only when we multiply an equation $f\approx0$ by $z_j$ (or $w_j$).
-However, the l.h.s. of the obtained equation $fz_j\approx0$ (or $fw_i\approx0$) is immediately replaced by zero due to \cref{Eq:AuxPolEquat} (Notice that each monomial of $f$ is linear in $z$ or $w$).
+However, the l.h.s. of the obtained equation $fz_j\approx0$ (or $fw_i\approx0$) is immediately replaced by zero due to \cref{Eq:AuxPolEquat}.
+(Notice that each monomial of $f$ is linear in $z$ or $w$.)
 Thus we can identify $y_iz_j$ (or $y_iw_j$) with $z_jy_i$ (or $w_jy_i$), since it never appears in practice.
-Consequently, the Gr\"obner basis for the polynomial equation system can be generated by using Buchberger algorithm assuming all the variables are commutative.
-Finally we'll remove polynomial equations in \cref{Eq:AuxPolEquat} from the generated Gr\"obner basis.
-There's another type of identities.
-Generally $y$'s are not independent.
-They're related to each other through the relation
+Consequently, the Gr\"obner basis for the polynomial equation system can be generated by using the Buchberger algorithm assuming all the variables are commutative.
+Finally we will remove polynomial equations in \cref{Eq:AuxPolEquat} from the generated Gr\"obner basis.
+One may use some other algorithms to generate the Gr\"obner basis.
+Then terms of the form $y_iz_j$ or $y_iw_j$ may not be eliminated at the intermediate steps.
+However, as far as we only pick those equations linear in $z$ or $w$ at the final step, the obtained basis is valid.
+Because all polynomial equations are homogeneous in $z$ and $w$, equations of higher degrees in $z$ and $w$ never affect those linear in $z$ or $w$.
+There is another type of identities.
+Generally the $y$ are not independent.
+They are related to each other through the relation

 In practice, we first eliminate $R_i$ from \cref{Eq:Temp3}, and add the resulting equations to the polynomial equation system.
-The detailed calculation can be carried out by using Mathematica with the build-in function \texttt{GroebnerBasis}.
-A degree reverse lexicographic order is used.
-To reveal the correct degree in $R_i$, we introduce another auxiliary variable $x$ and rescale the variables by $z_0\to xz_0$, and $y_i\to x^{L-1}y_i$.
-Experiences show that it is less efficient to generate a complete basis.
-In practice, we cut off the degrees of polynomials by a fixed number.